Carbon Traveler Convertible TM

 CustomCDR "cool" wind single "Billet Bullet" - BEST

-Komodo 2204-15 turn - Current recommended and in stock
+Komodo 2204-15 turn - recommended or equivalent brushless

 2) GWS Picos, BMS-306bb, WD-60s or HS-55s for R/E

-(all flying control surfaces & wings offer max control at slowest speeds)
+(all flying control surfaces and wings offer max control at slowest speeds)

 Everything just plugs together for ease of adjustments and flat disassembly for transport.